john-guo/columnpaste/README.md

 Select multiline content and press ctrl+c to copy, then select one line or multiline with column mode and press ctrl+alt+v to paste.

+### 0.0.9
+add multiline repete copy/paste feature.
+Notice when copying multiple selected lines, they will be copied sequentially in order until all selected lines are processed.
+The process will stop once all the selected lines are processed.
+If the number of selected lines is fewer than the number of lines to be copied, the result will not copy all the lines. [details](https://github.com/john-guo/columnpaste/issues/12).
+Thanks to [aith85](https://github.com/aith85).

 ### 0.0.8
 fix an issue in new version 1.75.0 as the vscode team add a guard for insertSnippet([this issue](https://github.com/john-guo/columnpaste/issues/9)).
 Thanks to [Scorg](https://github.com/Scorg).